apache/doris/docs/en/sql-reference/sql-statements/Data Definition/ALTER TABLE.md

     3. Modify the partition name
         grammar:
             RENAME PARTITION old_partition_name new_partition_name;

+    Replace supports swap data between two tables:
+    1. swap data between two tables
+        geammar:
+            REPLACE WITH TABLE new_table [PROPERTIES('swap' = 'true')];
+        note:
+            1. if swap is true, swap data between two tables.
+            2. if swap is fasle, replace the old_table with the new_table, and delete the new_table.

     Bitmap index supports the following modifications:
     1. create bitmap index